stan051130/MLB/README.md

 ## Problem Statement

-Given pre-game information derived from historigal nba games, predict whether the home team will win.
+Given pre-game information derived from historical nba games, predict whether the home team will win.

 This is a binary classification problem, apply linear regression as a baseline model.